 Have you ever wondered if mommy guilt is getting in the way of your parenting?
 If you have, then it’s time we learn how to prevent mommy guilt from getting in the way of us becoming the best mom version of ourselves.

 How To Prevent Mommy Guilt From Getting In The Way Of Your Parenting

 I will be the first to admit that I am full of mommy guilt.
-I’m constantly fighting with myself not to feel guilty about not having dinner ready on time or letting them watch television for more than an hour, putting the girls to bed early, and the list goes on and on.
+I’m constantly fighting with myself not to feel guilty about not having dinner ready on time or letting my girls watch television for more than an hour, sending them to bed early, and the list goes on and on.
 That’s when I realized that I was filled with mommy guilt and it was time that I stopped being so hard on myself.
 And it’s time you do too.